frontity/docs/docs/guides/what-are-the-requisites-of-wordpress-for-frontity.md

-# WordPres requirements for Frontity
+# WordPress requirements for Frontity

 To work with Frontity you will need a **WordPress installation**.
 This can be hosted locally, on a web-server, or you can also use a site hosted on wordpress.com